tsgates/arch-wiki-markdown/wiki/Using_File_Capabilities_Instead_Of_Setuid.md

 > screen

-Needs setuid for multiuser sessions, but if you don't need that feature, you can safely turn off setuid.
+Needs setuid for multiuser sessions, but if you do not need that feature, you can safely turn off setuid.

 > shadow